unicorn-23/GwasWA/README.md

 ## GWAS analysis

-This section covers GWAS data processing and association analysis using Jiang K et al.‘s experiment’[^1]  as an example.
-The parameters are configured according to the study of Marees A T et al[^2].
+This section covers GWAS data processing and association analysis using data from [^1].
+The parameters are configured according to [^2].

 ### Convert VCF to bfiles, `--step transvcf`